Frederick William Borden

 Sir Frederick William Borden, KCMG PC (May 14, 1847 – January 6, 1917) was a Canadian politician.
-While he was the Minister for Militia and Defence, he was the father of the most famous Canadian casualty of the Second Boer War Harold Lothrop Borden.
+While he was the Minister for Militia and Defence, he was the father of the most famous Canadian casualty of the Second Boer War, Harold Lothrop Borden.
 Historians credit him with creating and financing a modernised Canadian militia with a staff and medical, transport, and signals that proved important for allowing Canadian ground forces to deploy with their own support services as self-contained national contingents, albeit in an imperial framework.
 In this sense, he helped to create the foundations for the Canadian Expeditionary Force of 1914–1918.

 Career

 Born in Cornwallis, Nova Scotia, the son of Dr. Jonathan Borden and Maria Frances Brown.
 Borden received a Bachelor of Arts degree from University of King's College in Windsor, Nova Scotia in 1866.
 He joined the militia as a cadet at King's College and then as an assistant surgeon in the 68th (Kings) Battalion of Infantry in 1869.
 He earned a M.D. in 1868 from Harvard Medical School and practiced as a physician in Canning, Nova Scotia.
 Borden soon added business to his medical practice, acting as a bank agent, buying real estate, ships and helping found the successful Cornwallis Valley Railway from Canning to Kentville in 1887.
 He formed his own company the F. W. Borden Company in 1895, later known as the Nova Scotia Produce and Supply Company, to oversee his various business ventures in agriculture, lumber, shipping and investment.

-He entered politics in 1874 with election as a Liberal member from Kings (electoral district); aside from an interruption 1882–1887, he represented this constituency until 1911.
+He entered politics in 1874 with election as a Liberal member from Kings (Nova Scotia federal electoral district); aside from an interruption 1882–1887, he represented this constituency until 1911.